-- (a) Straight-time paid hours shall include time spent on: - (i) paid holidays; - (ii) paid vacation; - (iii) leave during which time an employee is in receipt of wage-loss benefits from the WCB pursuant to Section 29 or 30 of the Workers Compensation Act in respect of a claim from this Employer.
+- (a) Straight-time paid hours shall include time spent on:

+- (1) paid holidays;

+- (2) paid vacation;

+- (3) leave during which time an employee is in receipt of wage-loss benefits from the WCB pursuant to Section 29 or 30 of the Workers Compensation Act in respect of a claim from this Employer.
 For the purpose of this provision, applicable leave shall also include time during which an employee is receiving WCB benefits other than wage-loss benefits pursuant to Sections 29 or 30 of the Act, so long as the employee is otherwise entitled to benefits under those sections;

+- (4) paid sick leave;

+- (5) union leave;

+- (6) maternity, parental and adoption leave;

+- (7) compassionate care leave;

+- (8) other leaves under Part 6 of the Employment Standards Act of BC; and

-- (iv) paid sick leave; - (v) union leave; - (vi) maternity, parental and adoption leave; - (vii) other approved paid leaves of absence. - (b) For the purpose of part (vi) above, straight-time paid hours shall be estimated based on the average weekly straight-time paid hours in the one-half payroll year preceding the leave.
+- (9) other approved paid leaves of absence.

+- (b) For the purpose of part (6) above, straight-time paid hours shall be estimated based on the average weekly straight-time paid hours in the one-half payroll year preceding the leave.
 Where the employee has been an employee for less than one-half payroll year, straight-time paid hours shall be based on the employee's average weekly straight-time hours paid since date of hire.